-We are each impacted by cultural tension in our environment.
-Pointing out where these cultural tensions exist is one role of an artist.
+We have all been impacted by cultural tension in our environment.
+Pointing out where these cultural tensions existed has been one role of an artist.

-Certain realities brings together seven such artists, dedicated to their practice of social investigation and cultural articulation.
+Certain realities brought together seven such artists, dedicated to their practice of social investigation and cultural articulation.

-This assembly of sculpture, painting, installation, and newly commissioned performances places the artists voice, concerns, and anxieties at the centre of the conversation.
+The assembly of sculpture, painting, installation, and newly commissioned performances placed the artists voice, concerns, and anxieties at the centre of the conversation.

-Barriers, impediments and thresholds present as recurring motifs with Isadora Vaughan’s beeswax screens and mycelium colonies, Spence Messih’s poetic use of everyday materials, Tony Schwensen’s handcrafted prototypes for a Mexico / US border wall, and Anna Kristensen’s enigmatic photo realist paintings.
-A major work by Archie Moore takes the simplest of marks – X – and ruminates on colonial history, violence and sovereignty.
+Barriers, impediments and thresholds presented as recurring motifs with Isadora Vaughan’s beeswax screens and mycelium colonies, Spence Messih’s poetic use of everyday materials, Tony Schwensen’s handcrafted prototypes for a Mexico / US border wall, and Anna Kristensen’s enigmatic photo realist paintings.
+A major work by Archie Moore took the simplest of marks – X – and ruminated on colonial history, violence and sovereignty.